 Who cannot apply for a GVVA / Single Permit?

 Some people who wish to work in the Netherlands cannot receive a GVVA: students who wish to work, asylum seekers, seasonal workers, employees transferred within a multinational group, employees who come for a maximum of three months and Croatian nationals.
-These individuals must requested a TWV work permit separately from the UWV.
+These individuals must request a TWV work permit separately from the UWV.

 GVVA / Single Permit & Work experience in the Netherlands

 The GVVA Single Permit also applies to the people coming to the Netherlands to gain work experience, either for study or work purposes, and people enrolled in the Canadian Young Workers Exchange Program (YWEP).
 Again, it is usually the employer (or sponsor in this case) who will start the application process.